 Beta became one of the most diverse fraternities on campus, which was a source of pride for the brotherhood.
 In the late 1950’s, ΣAM was a leader in the fight to open up membership to men of all backgrounds and heritages.
 It was one of the first fraternities to initiate a black member, and each year the fraternity took in a foreign student for free.
 The fraternity in the late 1960’s enjoyed a tremendous amount of Alumni support and prestige.
 Beta even had enough funds to hold alumni parties in New York City.

 In recent years, the devotion of our brotherhood has accomplished tremendous results.
 In 1993 and 1994 Beta was runner-up for the Founder’s Cup, the most prestigious award that a Sammy chapter can attain.
 Yet, it was 1995 when we finally brought home the Cup, which recognizes Beta as the premier chapter in the country.
-This marked Beta’s 3rd Founders Cup victory, and the first since the 1950’s.
-In summer 2007 Sammy Beta took home the Founder’s Cup, giving it a second win on that cup.
-Not only that, but Beta became the first chapter in the near 100 year history of Sigma Alpha Mu to take home all four Counsel Awards (Prior, Vice Prior, Exchequer and Recorder).
+This marked Beta’s 3rd Founders cup victory, and the first since the 1950’s.
+In summer 2001 Sammy Beta took home the 8th Founder’s Cup for the third time and retired it permanently.
+Subsequently Beta won the 9th Founders Cup three times and it too has been retired at Beta.
+Beta Chapter is the only Chapter in Sigma Alpha Mu’s over 102 year history to ever have retired two Founders Cups.
+Beta now also holds for the record for winning the Founders Cup (9 times) in the 102 year history of Sigma Alpha Mu Fraternity.
+Beta also became the first chapter in the 102 year history of Sigma Alpha Mu to take home all four Counsel Awards (Prior, Vice Prior, Exchequer and Recorder).

-Chapter advisor, and refounding father, Joel Moses, instructed the brotherhood after that Founders Cup victory not to be complacent.
+Chapter advisor, and refounding father, Joel Moses, instructed the brotherhood after its 1995 Founders Cup victory not to be complacent.
 In following the lead of “JoMo,” Beta won the Founders cup in 2000, 2001, and 2002, making Beta only the second Chapter in ΣAM history to win the Founders Cup three years in a row.
 In addition, we have won the award for outstanding Alumni magazine for the past five years, and have had the winner of the Prior of the Year Award for the past three years.
-In 2004 Beta relocated from 210 Thurston to our fourteen-year residence at 10 Sisson Place.
-Starting in the fall of 2018, Beta will relocate to 122 McGraw.
+In 2004 Beta relocated from 210 Thurston to our current residence at 10 Sisson Place.